-When the Volvo 1800ES was discontinued in 1973, there was no natural successor to the role of top range sports model.
-Volvo’s CEO Pehr G Gyllenhammar saw this as a problem.
-It was especially important that there was a model of this kind in Volvo’s biggest export market in the USA and a luxury coupé seemed more right at the time than another sports car.
+When the Volvo 1800ES was phased out in 1973, there was no immediate successor to take on the role of the top-range sports model.
+This concerned Volvo's CEO Pehr G Gyllenhammar, as it was crucial to have such a model in Volvo's largest export market, the USA.
+A luxury coupé appeared to be a more fitting choice at the time than another sports car.

-Volvo’s chief designer Jan Wilsgaard did sketches for the shapes of the prestige car, but no clay model was ever built.
-Instead, he used a Volvo 164 that had been used to test new interiors.
-It was taken to the Italian designer Sergio Coggiola’s company in the Italian city of Turin, where the four-door body was rebuilt into a two-door body with a lower roof.
-The roof was clad with vinyl and the wide C-pillar adorned with three crowns - Sweden’s heraldic national symbol.
-The three crowns were replaced with one larger one on the production car, which is one of the very few differences between it and the prototype - except the obvious one that it was based on a 164.
+Volvo's chief designer, Jan Wilsgaard, created sketches for the prestigious car's design, but no clay model was ever constructed.
+Instead, he utilized a Volvo 164 that had been tested for new interiors.
+The car was brought to Italian designer Sergio Coggiola's company in Turin, Italy, where the four-door body was transformed into a two-door design with a lower roof.
+The roof was covered in vinyl, and the wide C-pillar was adorned with three crowns – Sweden's national heraldic symbol.
+On the production car, the three crowns were replaced with one larger crown, which is one of the few distinctions between the prototype and the production model, apart from the obvious fact that it was based on a 164.

 The engine in the 262C was initially a 2.7-litre, 140 hp V6.
 It was shared with all the other body versions in the 260 series and had been developed together with Peugeot and Renault.
 Manufacturing took place in Douvrin in France under the auspices of the Société Franco-Suédoise de Moteurs-PRV company.
 Volvo’s engine designation was B27E and thanks to engine blocks and cylinder heads made from aluminum, it weighed less than 150 kg.